fsmunoz/sas-articles/SAS-Viya-AKS-Networking/SAS-Viya-Networking.md

 ---
-title: SAS Viya, Kubernetes and networking: a gentle introduction
+title: "SAS Viya, Kubernetes and networking: a gentle introduction"
-author: Frederico Muñoz <frederio.munoz@sas.com>
+author: "Frederico Muñoz <frederio.munoz@sas.com>"
 ---

-# Introdution
+# Introduction

 > In essence, Kubernetes is the sum of all the bash scripts and best practices